Best Practices in Form Collection & Routing

 • Limit forms to only those in your organization hierarchy that need to see them.

-• Set the number of allowed submissions per individual to “Unlimited” if the form needs to be re-used many times by the same user.
+• Set the number of your allowed submissions per individual to “Unlimited” if the form needs to be re-used many times by the same user.

 We want to thank Michael for sharing his tips on how to maximize InfoReady for form collection and routing use cases.
-As he shared: “It’s been an amazing journey, and we’re finding new ways to use InfoReady every day!”

 More Blog Posts